hsf-training/hsf-training-central-entry-point/README.md

-# Astropy Learn
+# A central entry point for all HEP Training content

+## The idea

+At HSF Training, we have created a [curriculum/training center](hepsoftwarefoundation.org/training/curriculum.html), that links to a series of training modules, most of which we develop ourselves.
+However, there are clearly more resources out there!
+But the page is clearly already getting crowded, requiring us to focus on one particular _style_ of training and a very limited scope.

+Could we do better though?
+Probably!
+If we create a more "dynamic" page with various menus for filtering training resources, we could create a _central entry point_ for every student who wishes to boost their software skills.
+Students could filter by experiemnt, by technology, by level, or by training paradigm.
+Different selections of modules could be combined into a whole _series_ of individual curricula that can be pointed out by advisers.

+For more information, see the [proposal](https://docs.google.com/document/d/e/2PACX-1vQDpRvrAjRaJFMvjZQ84l_piLimfzsYIwk4NadGNVmd8apgJeUDsXMKKOkwWVleWVTqhTCQM5jKHOb_/pub).

+## A fork from learn.stropy.org

-This repository hosts the homepage of the Astropy Learn project, https://learn.astropy.org and serves the content from the [astropy-tutorials](https://github.com/astropy/astropy-tutorials) repository.
+This repository is a clone of the repository that hosts the homepage of the Astropy Learn project, https://learn.astropy.org and serves the content from the [astropy-tutorials](https://github.com/astropy/astropy-tutorials) repository.
 The site itself is built with [Gatsby](https://www.gatsbyjs.com/) and the [Algolia](https://www.algolia.com) search service.
 Records for the Algolia database are curated and formatted by the [learn-astropy-librarian](https://github.com/astropy/learn-astropy-librarian) app.

+Show them your support by leaving a star or back-propagating any improvements/fixes that also apply to them.

 ## Developer guide